LibLogic/async-javascript/version-4/README.md

 - make async request with jQuery using callbacks

 ## Version 4
-- make async request with jQuery using promises
+- make async requests with vanilla javascript using promises
+- also making astyc requests with jQuery using promises

 ## READY STATES